If your home is part of a condominium owners' association (COA) or homeowners' association (HOA) and you fall behind in assessments in Washington:

 In Washington, a COA lien may be foreclosed:

-Unless the COA starts the foreclosure or sues the condo owner personally for payment within three years after the full amount of the assessments becomes due, a lien for unpaid assessments, as well as the condo owner's personal liability for the assessments, will be extinguished (eliminated) (Wash.
+Unless the COA starts a foreclosure or sues the condo owner for payment within three years after the full amount of the assessments becomes due, a lien for unpaid assessments, as well as the condo owner's personal liability for the assessments, is extinguished.
+(Wash.
 Rev. Code § 64.34.364(8)).
-This is called the statute of limitations.

 Read the association's governing documents to find out about an HOA's right to foreclose if you become delinquent in paying the assessments.